Plain English Summary

 Adult patients with pancreatic cancer that are fit for surgery.

 What does the study involve?

 The participants are randomly allocated into one of two groups.
-Those in group 1 are placed in the exercise group.
-Those in group 2 are placed in the control group.
 All participants have a pancreatectomy.
-The participants in the exercise group exercise using a static bicycle for 12 weeks .
+The participants in the exercise group exercise using a static bicycle for 12 weeks.
+The participants in the control group do not exercise.
 Blood glucose, HBA1c (glycated haemoglobin, which is a form of haemoglobin that is measured to identify average plasma glucose concentrations in the blood), albumin and the uric acid levels for all participants in both groups are measured every 4 weeks for the duration of the study.